premkrrajbhar/taco-project/README.md

 - **Meta Tags** : To index webpage in search engines.
 - **httpbin.org** : To send input of contact us page to check HTML form.
 - **IDE** : Visual Studio Code

+## Security and Privacy Enhancements

+To improve the security and privacy of the website, `rel="noopener noreferrer"` has been added to all anchor (`<a>`) tags that open links in a new tab or window (`target="_blank"`).

+### What This Change Does:
+- **Security:** The `rel="noopener"` attribute prevents the newly opened page from accessing the `window.opener` object of the original page, mitigating potential security risks.
+- **Privacy:** The `rel="noreferrer"` attribute prevents the browser from sending the `Referer` header to the destination site, protecting user privacy by not revealing the URL of the original page.

+These changes ensure a safer and more private browsing experience for users interacting with external and internal links on the site.

 ## Usage